ccrma/chugins/DbMda/DX10/readme.md

 here: https://sourceforge.net/projects/mda-vst.
 It is now GPL2 and MIT licensed.

-mda-DX10 emulates a subset of the estimable Yamaha DX10 synthesizer.
+mda-DX10 emulates a subset of the estimable (and theoretical) Yamaha DX10 synthesizer.
 It comes with 32 convenient presets which you can select to quickly explore its possibilities.